Yakima HoldUp Review

 The HoldUp falls a bit short of some of other contenders we tested when it comes to assembly.
 The directions are thorough and accurate, but this rack is not easy to assemble.
 The trays come fully assembled, which is convenient, but attaching them to the main support mast is a chore.
 The tray brackets are connected to the underside of the main mast, so the easiest way to attach them is with the rack in the upright position attached to a vehicle.
 The trays must be balanced in the bracket while the bolts are threaded through the bracket and into the tray.
 The trays are also cumbersome and awkward since the balance point is nowhere near the attachment point.
 To avoid frustration, this job is best approached with two people.

 This bike rack uses a locking hitch pin to secure the rack to your vehicle.
 While not the most convenient design, it is sturdy and would require a saw or angle grinder to remove the rack from the vehicle.
 Bikes are secured to the rack using short cables that deploy from the ratcheting arms that hold the front wheel.
-The cables are rather short, so it may be difficult to loop the cable through the frame especially on downhill and enduro bikes.
-You will not be able to lock the wheels, so if this is a concern, then an additional cable lock will be necessary for maximum security.
+The cables are rather short, so it may be difficult to loop the cable through the frame, especially on downhill and enduro bikes.
+While the integrated cable locks are a nice feature, they serve as little more than a theft deterrent.
+You will not be able to lock the wheels, so if this is a concern, then adding an additional cable lock is highly recommended for maximum security.
 The HoldUp does come with lock cores for the cables as well as the locking hitch pin, that all share a common key.

-With a retail price of $429, this rack is a good value.
-It is cheaper than both the T2 Pro and the Kuat NV by around $100.
+At its retail price, the HoldUp is less expensive than most other quality hitch-mount racks of the same style.
 It is, however, a much less refined product.
-But if you are on a budget, the HoldUp will get the job done — unless you are hauling fat bikes.
-We would consider it to be a good value despite some of its shortcomings and have no problem recommending it to a friend.
-For an even better value, check out the RockyMounts JetLine, $110, our Best Buy award winner.
+If you are on a budget, the HoldUp will get the job done — unless you are hauling fat bikes.
+We still consider it to be a good value despite some of its shortcomings and limited versatility.

-The Yakima HoldUp is a great value for the price conscious consumer.
-It is a sturdy, basic hitch mount tray style rack that can carry a wide range of bicycles.
-It folds up smaller than any other hitch rack we tested, so may be a good choice if you have limited storage space.
+The Yakima HoldUp is a sturdy but basic hitch mount tray-style rack that can carry a wide range of bicycles.
+It isn't quite as user-friendly as our favorite racks and it has some tire width limitations.
+That said, it folds up smaller than most other hitch racks we tested, so it may be a good choice if you have limited storage space.
 It also has a bottle opener on the end of the rack.
 Who can argue with that?